 What’s the Maximum Social Security Benefit Married Couples Can Receive?

-In 2023, if you retire at your full retirement age, the maximum monthly Social Security retirement benefit would be $3,627.
-For a married couple who are both receiving the maximum amount and both retired at full retirement age, that amount would be $7,254.
-That amount would be less for a person who retires at age 62 ($2,572) and more for a person who retires at 70 ($4,555).
+In 2026, if you retire at your full retirement age of 67, the maximum monthly Social Security retirement benefit is projected to be $4,152.
+For a married couple where both spouses qualify for the maximum and retire at full retirement age, the combined amount would be $8,304.

-So for example, if a married couple both qualified for the maximum amount and both held off on claiming their Social Security benefits until age 70, they could receive $9,110 in monthly benefits in 2023.
-A married couple in which one spouse didn’t work and instead qualified for spousal payments would max out at $6,832.50—the maximum benefit for the working spouse and half that for the spouse that didn’t work.
+So, if a married couple both qualify for the maximum benefit and both delay claiming until age 70, they could receive $10,362 per month in 2026.
+A married couple where one spouse qualifies only for spousal benefits would max out at $7,771 per month, based on the worker’s maximum benefit and half for the spouse.

 How Can I Get the Maximum Social Security Benefit?